-In 2002, when facing opposition in her personal life, Theresa was inspired by the incredible support provided by her friends and family.
-They sent her notes, cards, and pictures for encouragement which she kept in her own Blessing Basket that she would turn to for daily reinforcement.
+In 2002, when facing opposition in her personal life, Theresa was inspired by the incredible support from her friends and family.
+They sent her notes, cards, and pictures for encouragement, which she kept in her own ‘Blessing Basket’ that she would turn to for daily reinforcement.

 To motivate other women, Theresa began speaking at conferences and organizations, using her Blessing Basket as a prop.
 Soon, women started to request their own Blessing Basket.
 Enthused by this interest, Theresa sought a way to establish a deeper connection with the maker of the baskets and the recipients while simultaneously blessing both sides.
 She also wanted to ensure that the makers would be compensated properly without having to cede the majority of the profits to a middleman.

 Finding a direct path to impoverished artisans around the world took more than a year.
 By the summer of 2003, the first major shipment of Blessing Baskets arrived and the The Blessing Basket Project® vision was made a reality.

 After more than a decade of success with connecting basket artisans around the world to the global marketplace, new artisans who made a wide array of handmade goods began reaching out because they saw the benefits of the program.